Generating Inversion Table

 The mergesort-based algorithm

-Instead of constructing an inversion table, this algorithm count the total number of inversions in a permutation which utilize merging procedures from the renowned mergesort.
+Rather than constructing an inversion table, this algorithm counts the total number of inversions in a permutation by leveraging the merging procedure from the venerable mergesort.

 class inversion {